 After freezing your eggs or sperm, you have the ability to use them for many years in the future.
 This is a very common way for cancer survivors to start a family.
 Learn more about fertility preservation here.
 Below are some of the fertility treatments you may use after cancer treatment to get pregnant.

 IVF is the process of collecting a woman’s eggs and fertilizing them with sperm in the laboratory.
 Once an embryo is formed, a physician will place it into the woman’s body to grow into a baby.
 For this procedure to be successful, you will need a healthy ovarian reserve or sperm count after your cancer treatment.
 You may also use any eggs or sperm that you have preserved.

 Frozen Donor Eggs or Donor Sperm

 If you were unable to store your eggs or sperm before your cancer treatment, you have the option of using donor eggs or sperm.
 Healthy men and women who want to help others have the opportunity to have a family generously donate their sperm or eggs.
-You can find donors who are anonymous or non-anonymous.
-Read the difference between anonymous and non-anonymous donors here.
+You can find donors who are Non-ID Release or ID Release.
+Read the difference between Non-ID Release and ID Release donors here.

 Using donor eggs or sperm gives the couple the opportunity to use the other partner’s sperm or eggs so that the child can be genetically related to at least one parent.